yoo2001818/react-against-humanity/doc/pages.md

 However, the whole site requires working WebSocket connection.

 ## /
 Main page.
-This is actually same as room list (/ redirects to /room)
+This is actually same as room list (/ redirects to /rooms)

+1. Login / Logout - User may want to login to the service in order to play the game, of course.
+2. Friends - User may want to talk to their friends, to invite them or else.
+3. Notifications (if available)
+4. Navigate to other menu - This isn't really necessary, though.

 ## /about
 Project about page, introduction and stuff.

+1. Project about - This is just a static page, nothing else.

 ## /rooms
 Room listing.

+1. Room List - obviously!
+2. Detailed room info - User may want to see the details of the room.
+3. Search, Filtering - We need this if the service goes larger.
+4. Sorting - This too.

 ## /rooms/:id
 Room page.
 By default the user connects with spectate mode unless specified.